MGC Challenge

 Ensure that public and private construction/development projects are done in a way that protects your watershed.

-6. Implement nonpoint source pollution prevention measures in all municipal construction projects.
+6. Implement nonpoint source pollution prevention measures in all municipal/county construction projects.

 7. Adopt policies that support or incentivize nonpoint source pollution control in private development and construction projects.